JetBrains logo

 DevDensity = DevNumber/Population

-To calculate the number of developers for more recent years (T+1, T+2, …) for the same country, we assume that the density is constant and apply it to the country’s recent population numbers, according to the United Nations estimates.
-This model has proven effective based on retrospective analysis.
 To calculate the number of developers in a country for which data is missing, we use data from other countries in the same region (represented by “Y”).
-For each country Yᵢ we calculate the average density throughout all known years.
+For each country Yᵢ, we calculate the average density in the same year.
 We then choose a 10% quantile among the resulting mean values.
 This will approximate the density of developers in country X.

 CategorySize = CategoryShare х DevPopulation

-Let's assume that we want to estimate the number of developers using Python in the USA in 2023.
+Let's assume that we want to estimate the number of developers using Python in the USA in 2024.

-We have the data from the State of Developer Ecosystem 2023 and can rely on the answers to the following survey questions:
+We have the data from the State of Developer Ecosystem 2024 and can rely on the answers to the following survey questions:

 • What is your country or region?